 Mike Fisher has been nursing some undisclosed upper body injury that has prevented him from playing that physically assertive style that we’ve all grown accustomed to.
 Yet, management would apparently rather carry eight healthy defenceman and risk losing one of Hale or Lee for nothing rather than call up another center to give Fisher a rest.
 (Note: A return to health would also spare us from all of those mundane “Maybe if Carrie would give him a rest” jokes that became unfunny after the first week that their relationship was made public knowledge.)

 Like Alexei Kovalev, Karlsson’s an entertaining player.
-However, when the young blue-chip prospect fucks up or disappears in a handful of games, he’s the one who’s admonished to the pressbox.
+However, when the young blue-chip prospect screws up or disappears in a handful of games, he’s the one who’s admonished to the pressbox.
 It’s a mixed-message that I don’t understand.

 Maybe it’s just me but I’m not convinced that the team is any better by dressing Hale.
 Nor am I convinced that it’s better from a development standpoint for the kid to sit and watch.
 I’d prefer to see if he can elevate his game against one of the top teams in the Western Conference than sit one out.